Look Up Kern County Public Records for Free: Search Anyone

 When requesting certified copies, the applicant must provide the relationship to the registrant and supply a sworn statement, which must be notarized.

-Request Kern County Divorce & Marriage Records Through the County Assessor-Recorder or the County Clerk
+Obtain Divorce & Marriage Records in Kern County Through the County Assessor-Recorder or the County Clerk

-Kern County marriage records and divorce certificates can be obtained by contacting the County Assessor-Recorder, the County Clerk, or the California Department of Public Health.
+Obtain Kern County marriage records and track down divorce certificates by contacting the County Assessor-Recorder, the County Clerk, or the California Department of Public Health.
 They may also be retrieved online through VitalChek, an authorized party vendor.

 The court charges $15.00 for certified copies of divorce records (dissolution decrees).